 Like many Alabamians, every year I choose to spend at least part of my vacation dollars right back in my home state.
 It feels very loyal.
 It feels right.
 And the beach makes it feel worthy.
 Perhaps unlike some folks, though, I love the both the spring and the fall season at the beach…the shoulder season I call it, referring to the seasons which bookend that crazy hot, busy summer solstice.
 I’ll let you in on my secrets as to why shoulder season is amazing in Gulf Shores!

 • You know those luxury lodging places that you feel like you can never afford?
 The off season comes with a myriad of SPECIALS and DEALS.
 Oftentimes, you can reward yourself with an extra special place to stay.
 The Gulf Shores web site is a plethora of information, including places to stay.

 • No line no wait!
 Your favorite restaurant…you know…the one with the two hour wait during the busy summer months…you can just walk in and be seated in the shoulder season!
-One of my favorites is Bill’s by the Beach where weekend brunches can’t be beat!
+One of my favorites is Lucy Buffett’s LuLu’s where fresh seafood and other Southern favorites can’t be beat!

 • The beach is your private oasis.
 You can actually enjoy the beauty and majesty of this piece of paradise without being towel to towel with strangers on the sand.
 Sure you might have on a long-sleeve tee shirt instead of a swimsuit, but it’s so peaceful and serene.